metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/cad/cad_concepts.rst

 Any unneeded atoms in the CAD Model can be removed for readability.
-Additionally, CAD Models and Resources can be added to a component manually, but we recomment using the CAT as this becomes rather tedious when there are many CAD files that need to be added.
+Additionally, CAD Models and Resources can be added to a component manually, but we recommend using the CAT as this becomes rather tedious when there are many CAD files that need to be added.

 CAD Joint Connectors